snowjaguar625/nodebestpractices/README.md

 <br/><br/>

-## ![✔] 3.6 Naming conventions for variables, constants, functions and classes
+## ![✔] 3.6 Use naming conventions for variables, constants, functions and classes

 **TL;DR:** Use **_lowerCamelCase_** when naming constants, variables and functions and **_UpperCamelCase_** (capital first letter as well) when naming classes.
 This will help you to easily distinguish between plain variables/functions, and classes that require instantiation.
 Use descriptive names, but try to keep them short